-Coil Finder helps you find compatible coils for your vape device, tank, pod or cartridge.
-Select the brand of coil you want to find and our coil finder will then show you all coils from that brand.
-You can then also select your vape tank or device to find compatible coils.
-Our coil finder is updated on a daily basis and is the best coil finder to help you find the correct coils for your vape.
+Our innovative Coil Finder helps you find compatible resistance coils for your vape device, tank, pod or cartridge.
+Please select the brand of coil you want to see, and our Coil Finder will then show you all coils from that brand.

 What is a vape coil?

 A vape coil is the heating element in an electronic cigarette that heats e-liquid to create vapour.

 How does it work?